Kchaitanya30/Processing-Geographic-Data/Geoprocessing_Techniques_Assignment_2/README.md

 ### Summarize –i.e. aggregate by geography– the integrated township layer on the urbanized and non-urbanized area to create a table that contains one record for each township.
+Purpose: To calculate the summary statistics for fields in a table
 Tool: Summary Statistics
 Input table: new_england_urbanized_areas_townships_2010_aeac84_idty
 Ouput table: new_england_urbanized_areas_townships_2010_aeac84_idty_smry